 ---|

-MATHEMATICS | Students study Mathematics for three hours a week. |
+MATHEMATICS | Students study Mathematics for seven hours over two weeks across Key Stage 3. |

 SCIENCE